Best Slack & Microsoft Teams IT Support Platforms in 2026

 • Strong reporting and analytics dashboard

-Pricing: Growth plan at $19/agent/month (basic).
-Pro at $49/agent/month (advanced automation, AI features).
-Enterprise at $95/agent/month.
+Pricing: Starter at $19/agent/month, Growth at $49/agent/month, Pro at $99/agent/month (advanced automation, AI features), and Enterprise on custom pricing.

 Limitations: The Slack and Teams experience is a connected layer, not a native one.
 Agents work in Freshservice.
 The portal is required for the full agent workflow.
 For employees, the Slack experience is an intake shortcut: the request still becomes a Freshservice ticket managed in Freshservice's interface.